ARKTIK-ARKITEK/the-assembly-site/README.md

 This is not a movement.
 This is a **return**—to rhythm, to reverence, to order.

-THE ASSEMBLY exists to restore what was hidden, rejected, or misunderstood.
-To awaken a people in exile.
-To revive the rhythm written from the beginning.
-And to walk once again in alignment with THE ONE.

 We offer no reinvention—only restoration.
 We seek no crowd—only the called.
 We speak no compromise—only covenant.